 Yeah, it’s definitely a tragedy.

-And it’s mixed with humor, obviously.
+And it’s mixed with humor.
 A lot of your films have that dichotomy.
-Is that a conscious decision or just a part of your sensibility?
+Is that just your sensibility?

 You know, I guess.
 You’re kind of stuck with your view of the world, and I’ve always seen the world as doomed and tragic but in very comedic terms; it’s just an irony of the way you see life.
 The one time I show someone get killed in a movie I really wanted to show the tragedy that ensues from that.
 We kind of take it lightly and as entertainment, but it destroys a lot of lives.
 You have to remember that: one act of violence like this affects towns, people, and everybody connected.
 It’s nothing to be taken lightly, even though I take it kind of lightly [Laughs].
 It’s tragedy plus time!
 Nothing funny about it in the moment, but now we can have fun with [Laughs].

 [Laughs] That’s a fair point.
-I mentioned that tone throughout your films, and I was rewatching A Scanner Darkly the other day, which is also a funny but really sad story.
+I was rewatching A Scanner Darkly the other day, which is also a funny but really sad story.

 Oh, fuck yeah.

-And when it comes to that type of through-line in your work, is that ever something you think about, or do you prefer leaving that for others to interpret?
+And when it comes to that type of connection in your work, is that ever something you think about, or do you prefer leaving that for others to interpret?

 Nah.
 You’re just telling the next story you’re trying to tell and get obsessed with.
 A Scanner Darkly and, well, Fast Food Nation was pretty dark too.
 That was a dark period.
 That was my Bush and Cheney years [Laughs], where I went, “Whoa, things are dark… and funny.”
 I’m that myself, though.
 I can see that side of things pretty easily.